 Photography is the recording of light reflecting off a selected subject.
-The same wilderness scene will appear differently under different lighting conditions.
+The same outdoor scene may appear differently under different lighting conditions.
 Many pros and amateurs prefer early morning or evening light for the rich colors and textures the sun's low-angled rays create, and avoid the flat light of midday.
 Overcast days offer a softer light that may be good for taking close-up, or macro shots.
 Storms can develop into dramatic skies with unusual lighting.
 Recent rains or fresh snow provide opportunities to capture sparkling water drops or ice crystals.

 The single most essential tool that you can add to your camera gear to improve your images is a tripod.
 Tripods allow the use of slower shutter speeds and smaller apertures, affording a greater depth of field for your images and thus increased sharpness throughout.
 Tripods also eliminate camera shake, which is especially noticeable with long lenses that not only magnify the subject, but also magnify the slightest camera movement.

-LANDSCAPES: Wonderful images may be taken with basic equipment.
+Wonderful images may be taken with basic equipment.
 You need nothing more than a camera and lens mounted to a sturdy tripod and control over your shutter speed and aperture to get started taking contest-winning photographs.
 Carefully meter the scene and make exposures that will retain detail in the brightest highlights.
 You may have to allow details in the darkest areas of the scene to be lost, but using fill flash, or bounced lighting, can help define detail.

 There is an amazing world that can best be seen only when magnified.
 Moss may become a forest of exotic trees, and insects take on monstrous proportions and reveal magnificent beauty in design and color.
 To get started taking macro images you will need a point-and-shoot camera with a macro setting, or better still, an SLR (single lens reflex camera, either digital or film, with interchangeable lenses) and a macro lens that will allow you to focus at a one-to-one ratio.
 Macro lenses typically come in focal lengths varying from 50mm to 200mm, with the longer lenses offering more working distance between you and your subject.
-Accessories such as extension tubes and diopters may be added to most lenses to magnify the subject and allow close-up photography.
+Accessories such as extension tubes and diopters may be added to most lenses to magnify the subject and allow close-up photography, etc.

-WILDLIFE: Wild creatures are often skittish and may flee in the presence of people, requiring research and much patience in your photographic approach.
+Wild creatures are often skittish and may flee in the presence of people, requiring research and much patience in your photographic approach.
 You will likely need to use a long lens and a tripod.
 You could position yourself in a blind or behind vegetation.
 The use of camouflage netting can allow you to get close to your subject while outside.
 Do not make any sudden movements or sounds, as birds and other wildlife are easily frightened away.
 Become acquainted with the behavior of birds and animals you wish to photograph.
-Observe and make notes: What time of day or night do animals visit certain areas?
-What food sources do they prefer.
+Observe and make notes: What time of day or night do animals visit certain areas; What food sources do they prefer.

-COMPOSITION: Many potentially great shots are ruined by poor composition.
+Many potentially great shots are ruined by poor composition.
 Avoid always centering your subject in the frame.
 Just because the manufacturer puts the camera's meter and focusing sensors in the center of the viewfinder doesn?t mean your subject has to be there.
 If you need to place your subject in the middle of the frame for measuring the light and distance, go ahead; meter and focus, then compose the image with the subject off-center.
 It is best to have animals looking or moving into the shot.
 Also, be careful not to have critical elements of the subject touching the edge of the frame, so as not to destroy the integrity of the composition.